github/docs/content/contributing/writing-for-github-docs/style-guide.md

 ### Code blocks

 Keep lines in code samples to about 60 characters, to avoid requiring readers to scroll horizontally in the code block.
 Locate explanatory text before the code block, rather than using comments inside the code block.
-See "[Syntax and versioning for GitHub Docs](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md#code-sample-syntax-highlighting)" for more information on the syntax and formatting of code blocks.
+See "[AUTOTITLE](/contributing/syntax-and-versioning-for-github-docs/using-markdown-and-liquid-in-github-docs#code-sample-syntax-highlighting)" for more information on the syntax and formatting of code blocks.

 Within code blocks:
 - Specify the language of the sample after the first code fence.
 For a list of all supported languages, see "[Code languages](https://github.com/github/docs/blob/main/data/variables/code-languages.yml)" in the `github/docs` repository.